dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 ### Maintaining your new adapter

-If your adapter catches on, and people start using it, you may find yourself as the maintainer of an increasingly popular open source project.
-It's best to communicate your intentions early and often: Is this experimental work that people should use at their own risk?
+When your adapter becomes more popular, and people start using it, you may quickly become the maintainer of an increasingly popular open source project.
+With this new role, comes some unexpected responsibilities that not only include code maintenance, but also working with a community of users and contributors.
+To help people understand what to expect of your project, you should communicate your intentions early and often in your adapter documentation or README.
+Answer questions like, Is this experimental work that people should use at their own risk?
 Or is this production-grade code that you're committed to maintaining into the future?

+#### Keeping the code compatible with dbt Core

-Be aware that new minor version releases of `dbt-core` may include changes to the Python interface for adapter plugins, as well as new or updated test cases.
+New minor version releases of `dbt-core` may include changes to the Python interface for adapter plugins, as well as new or updated test cases.
 The maintainers of `dbt-core` will clearly communicate these changes in documentation and release notes, and they will aim for backwards compatibility whenever possible.

 Patch releases of `dbt-core` will _not_ include breaking changes to adapter-facing code.
-(For more details, see ["About dbt Core versions"](core-versions).)
+For more details, see ["About dbt Core versions"](core-versions).

+#### Versioning and releasing your adapter

 We strongly encourage you to adopt the following approach when versioning and releasing your plugin:
 - The minor version of your plugin should match the minor version in `dbt-core` (e.g. 1.1.x).